gvwilson/thirdbit/src/fiction/makers-return/index.md

 we have bots too,
 see?"

-She half-turned and waved at Dockety and Beevy.
+She half-turned and gestured.
-Dockety raised a manipulator and waved.
+Mouse was nowhere to be seen,
-Beevy flashed `HELLO` on its screen.
+but Dockety raised a manipulator to wave and Beevy flashed `HELLO` on its screen.

 Sindy took another step toward the small craft.
 "I can't use the communicator thing to talk to you